ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### Added the AltiComp Commit Count Configuration Feature

-New property, COUNT_TO_COMMIT has been added to enable the configuration of commit counts.
+The new property, COUNT_TO_COMMIT has been added to enable the configuration of commit counts.
 Refer to  Utilities Manual.

 </br>